aosabook/500lines/pedometer/chapter.md

 # Diving Into Code

-Our goal for this chapter is to create a web application in Ruby that accepts accelerometer data, parses, processes, and analyzes it, and returns the number of steps taken, the distance travelled, and the elapsed time.
+Our goal for this chapter is to create a web application in Ruby that accepts accelerometer data, parses, processes, and analyzes the data, and returns the number of steps taken, the distance traveled, and the elapsed time.

-# Preliminary Work
+## Preliminary Work

 Our solution requires us to filter our time series several times.
 Rather than peppering filtering code throughout our program, it makes sense to create a class that takes care of the filtering, and if we ever need to enhance or modify it, we'll only ever need to change that one class.
 This strategy is called *separation of concerns*, a commonly used design principle which promotes splitting a program into distinct pieces, where every piece has one primary concern.
 It's a beautiful way to write clean, maintainable code that's easily extensible.
 We'll revisit this idea several times throughout the chapter.